Osteoarthritis of the Knee (Degenerative Arthritis of the Knee)

 - Heredity.
 This includes genetic mutations that might make a person more likely to develop osteoarthritis of the knee.
 It may also be due to inherited abnormalities in the shape of the bones that surround the knee joint.

 - Gender.
-Women who are 55 and older are more likely than men to develop osteoarthritis of the knee.
+Women ages 55 and older are more likely than men to develop osteoarthritis of the knee.

 - Repetitive stress injuries.
 These are usually a result of the type of job a person has.
 People with certain occupations that include a lot of activity that can stress the joint, such as kneeling, squatting, or lifting heavy weights (55 pounds or more), are more likely to develop osteoarthritis of the knee because of the constant pressure on the joint.